 The Cloud Forest is a dense, humid, and tropical dome, much like a tropical botanical garden — but, because this is Singapore, it’s presented as an amusement experience.
-You will first be confronted by the tallest man-made waterfall in the world, at 115 feet tall, and if you stand close enough you can let the mist from the waterfall gently kiss your face to cool off.
+You will first be confronted by a 115-foot-tall waterfall, reputedly the world’s tallest indoor waterfall, and if you stand close enough you can let the mist from the fall gently kiss your face to cool off.
 From there, follow a walking path called the Cloud Walk up a multi-story green “mountain” within the dome.

 At the top of the Cloud Mountain you can enter the Lost World, which displays vegetation generally found at 6,500 feet above sea level.
 From here, take in the superb views of the rest of the Gardens by the Bay and the Marina Bay Sands beyond the dome.
 Alternatively, you can explore the Crystal Mountain Cave, which houses a variety of stalagmites and stalactites, or the Cloud Forest theater, which showcases a film on natural conservation and sustainability measures.

 Once you’ve had your tropical fix, make your way to the Flower Dome across the plaza.
 This is the largest glass greenhouse in the world, packed with exquisite flowers and plants divided into different gardens — including a Mediterranean garden, a South American garden, and a South African garden.
 The flower dome also has a French Mediterranean restaurant named Pollen.
 Located in between an olive grove, this restaurant focuses on dishes with seasonal produce and herbs grown from their in-house garden.